 Dogs with fully erect ears seldom suffer from bacterial ear infections as the ear canal in these breeds is straight and relatively wide.

-Fortunately most infections can be controlled with modern combinations of antibiotics and fungicidal agents.
+Fortunately most bacterial ear infections can be controlled with modern combinations of antibiotics and fungicidal agents.
 Cases not responding to treatment sometimes require surgery on the ear canal to establish better drainage and ventilation.

 With long-haired dogs it is important to keep the ear canal free of matted hair as accumulations of hair and wax act as a foreign body inside the ear and encourage bacterial infection.